brian-j-smith/Mamba.jl/doc/variate.rst

 Methods
 ^^^^^^^

-Method functions supported on all ``AbstractVariate`` types are summarized in the following sections; and, unless otherwise specified, are detailed in `The Julia Standard Library <http://docs.julialang.org/en/release-0.2/stdlib/base>`_ documentation.
+Method functions supported on all ``Variate`` types are summarized in the following sections; and, unless otherwise specified, are detailed in `The Julia Standard Library <http://docs.julialang.org/en/release-0.2/stdlib/base>`_ documentation.

 Array Functions
 ```````````````